Tuesday, February 17, 2009

 1 large sweet potato, cleaned, peel left on, chopped

-1 package baby spinach, rinsed well and dried - set aside 1 cup, torn into bite size pieces
+1 package (approx 4 cups) baby spinach (or mixed greens), rinsed well and dried - set aside 1 cup, torn into bite size pieces

 1 cup arugula, torn into bite size pieces